SKCro/WebTV-HD/README.md

  I don't have an exact roadmap for the project, but in no particular order, here are my goals for the project:
 - Get the style to look as accurate as possible.
+- Remake some of the Page Builder styles and separate the service page style from the base WebTV stuff (like the statusbar and buttons and stuff).
 - Make the style work better on mobile devices (or create a new one specifically designed for them).
 - Get the selection box to move via the arrow keys (and maybe gamepad), just like real WebTV.
 This would make big-screen browsing easier.
 - Possibly make an MSN TV 2 style.